-Gov. Mike Pence appointed Luke Britt to the position.
-His first day was Aug.
+Gov. Mike Pence’s appointed Luke Britt to the position.
+Britt’s first day was Aug.
 26.

-Britt previously served as an attorney and operations manager for the Indiana State Department of Health and as an attorney for the Department of Child Services and for R. Lee Money law firm in Greenwood.
+Britt previously served as an attorney and operations manager for the Indiana State Department of Health and as an attorney for the Department of Child Services.

 Britt received his undergraduate degree in journalism from Franklin College and his law degree from the University of Detroit Mercy School of Law.